The Center for English as a Second Language (CESL) at the University of Arizona offers English courses to the Tucson community.

 5. Begin classes:

-Classes will begin on March, Monday 20th or Tuesday 21th at 6:00 pm depending on which class you are taking.
+Classes will begin on June, Monday 12th or Tuesday 13th at 3:00 or 6:00 pm depending on which class you are taking.

 6. Buy books if necessary: